How to verify a photo online and fight the spread of misinformation

 Check out a few other sites below:

-Finally, keep in mind that no tool is perfect and none used alone will allow you to defiintively identify the origin of an image.
+Finally, keep in mind that no tool is perfect and none used alone will allow you to definitively identify the origin of an image.
 If you have doubts about a particular image, sometimes it’s better just not to share.
-You don't want to get it wrong and share a hoax or false information.
+You don't want to get it wrong and help to spread a hoax.